High capacity signalling

 New High Capacity Metro Trains will run through the Metro Tunnel.
 They will be longer than existing trains with 20 per cent more space to reduce overcrowding.

-High capacity metro trains will progressively enter service from mid-2019, operating first on the Cranbourne and Pakenham lines, and longer term will run through the Metro Tunnel to Sunbury.
+High capacity metro trains will progressively enter service from late-2019, operating first on the Cranbourne and Pakenham lines, and longer term will run through the Metro Tunnel to Sunbury.

 To find out more visit the High Capacity Metro Trains Project website.

 Platform screen doors

 Each station will be fitted with floor-to-ceiling toughened glass walls along the length of its platforms and 60 platform screen doors.
 They will be custom-built to accommodate the new HCMTs that will run on the new end-to-end line from Sunbury in the west to Cranbourne/Pakenham in the southeast via the Metro Tunnel.

 These will open and close automatically when trains arrive at and depart stations, improving passenger safety and boarding times, helping manage the station environment and improve tunnel ventilation.
 They will also feature clear entry markings to make it easy for passengers to know where to wait for their train.

 Platform screen doors are commonly used in some of the world’s leading underground rail networks including London, Hong Kong and Paris.